Is ME to WE a charity?

 What makes ME to WE a true social enterprise in that its bottom line is not measured by profits, but by the people empowered and the lives transformed.
 Every decision begins and ends with ‘how will this make the world a better place,’ and every action brings us closer to this crucial goal and helps support the work of WE Charity.

 ME to WE donates half of its net profit to support WE Charity, while the other half is reinvested to grow the mission of the social enterprise.
-While ME to WE’s commitment is to donate a minimum 50 percent of its net profit to WE Charity, it often donates as much as 80+ percent of its yearly profit and in-kind revenue to WE Charity.
+While ME to WE’s commitment is to donate a minimum 50 percent of its net profit to WE Charity, over the past 5 years ME to WE donated over 90 percent of its yearly profit to WE Charity.
 To date ME to WE has now donated $20 million (cash and cost off setting in-kind) to WE Charity.
 Using a highly effective model, ME to WE is structured to offset expenses and help provide pro bono services to WE Charity’s work, ensuring that the charity achieves a remarkable rate of financial efficiency.
 WE Charity on average is able to spend an average of 90 percent of its donations going directly to charitable efforts at home and abroad.

 ME to WE has very specific policies and legal structures to maintain its social purpose.
 The business does not pay dividends or provide any form of incentives to its stakeholders.
 It is simply designed to create social returns through the deployment of business strategies.